 As we were heading off to Europe last year for an extended holiday my friend Karen lent me a few good books.

 Pittwater, where the narrative takes place, is described by Wikipedia as “a tide-dominated drowned valley estuary 40 km north of Sydney.”
-Duncan’s descriptions of the native flora and fauna is exceptional.
+Duncan’s descriptions of the native flora and fauna are exceptional.
 A friend in Denmark to whom I recommended the books said “Susan Duncan brought some warm Australian sunshine into the bleak, grey days of a Danish winter.”

 Duncan’s relationship with her ageing mother is something many readers will relate to.
 And of course I loved all the references to what she was cooking.
 This is her recipe for Lemon Drizzle Cake.
 Very easy and a real crowd pleaser.